I’ve written a little on this already

 - is is effective.
 Cochrane review here ( admittedly a high bar)

-- Is the proposition to screen for lung cancer cost effective,
+- Is the proposition to screen for lung cancer cost effective.
+Evidence to date suggests not.

 - does it satisfy the Wilson Jungner criteria.